KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/styling-with-sass.md

         Often you'll want to provide backup fonts for the page to fall back on in case it can't load the chosen font.
 A common fallback for sans-serif fonts might include Arial, Helvetica, sans-serif.
 For serif fonts it might include "Times New Roman", Times, serif as backups.
         {% endhint %}

-1. Save the Sass files.
+2. Save the _ _variables.scss_, _ _styles.scss_, and _ _normalize.scss_ files.

-1. Now we need to compile our Sass into CSS.
-In the command line type:
+3. Now compile the Sass into CSS.
+In the command line (Git Bash for windows, iTerm2 for macs) make sure you are in the folder containing your _index.html_ file.
+Type: `sass sass/styles.scss css/styles.css`

-`sass assets/sass/styles.scss assets/css/styles.css`

-1. Go to Chrome and refresh your page.
-If you’ve used the same colors it should look exactly the same but now you only have one place to change a color instead of spread throughout your CSS file!
-If you want to see the “magic” switch one of the color variables maybe to white (#FFFFFF), re-run your sass command and then refresh your page.
-1. Next, let’s change the font stacks to use variables such as **$font-headers** and **$font-body**.

-1. Follow the same process as above adding variables, setting the values and replacing the font stacks in your css to use the variables you created.
-Don’t forget to compile like we did in step 5f above and then refresh your page in the browser!
+4. Go to Google Chrome and refresh your page.
+You should notice the font styling has changed and maybe some of the page spacing.

 7. Use nesting to simplify your stylesheet - remember not to go more than 3-4 levels deep though!